keyabist/beckn-onix-guide/end2endtxn.md

 ---

-## 🧹 Clear Redis (Optional)
+## 🧹 Clear Redis (if stuck)

-If your flow seems stuck or returns cached results:
+Clear cache if you suspect stale results or stuck message flows:

 ```bash
 docker exec -it redis redis-cli FLUSHALL